Jeff Scott Soto: W.E.T.

-Alongside members of Work Of Art and Eclipse, Soto founded W.E.T.
-The group, named after the initials of the band involved, Soto's representing Talisman, released a self-titled debut album in November 2009.
-In 2013, they released their second album Rise Up, and their third studio album Earthrage followed in 2018.
+Alongside members of Work Of Art and Eclipse, Soto founded W.E.T., named after the initials of well known works by the band's members, Soto's being Talisman.
+W.E.T. released a self-titled debut album in November 2009.
+Since then they have released three more studio albums Rise Up (2013), Earthrage (2018) and Retransmission (2021).
+W.E.T. also released a live album Live One – In Stockholm (2014), however in interviews Soto has since said that W.E.T. never intends to tour and is primarily a studio project.

-They began recording a new album in 2020.

 Sons of Apollo

 In May 2017, he joined a progressive metal supergroup named Sons of Apollo with Derek Sherinian, bassist Billy Sheehan, drummer Mike Portnoy and guitarist Ron "Bumblefoot" Thal.
 Their debut album, Psychotic Symphony, was released October 20, 2017, with Inside Out/Sony.

-After releasing a live album in 2019, Sons of Apollo released their second album MMXX in January 2020.
+After releasing a live DVD/album in 2019, 'Live With The Plovdiv Psychotic Symphony', Sons of Apollo released their second album MMXX in January 2020.
+They started the World Tour early 2020 but was interrupted 4 shows into their European tour by the COVID-19 outbreak.

 Octavision

 In 2020, alongside his Sons Of Apollo co-bandmate Billy Sheehan, Soto was invited by a Glendale, California based Armenian guitarist Hovak Alaverdyan to participate in his progressive metal project Octavision.
 There, Soto performed vocal duties on two tracks - "Coexist" and "Apocalyptus".
 The album titled Coexist was released on December 29, 2020.